trim21/bencode-py/readme.md

-# A bencode serialize/deserialize library
+# A fast and correct bencode serialize/deserialize library

 This library is compiled with mypy on cpython, and pure python on pypy.